Industrial CASE Studentships

 The following points summarise what EASTBIO expects from you:

-• Prior to starting an Industrial CASE Studentship, please ensure you the student have read and understood any formal agreement signed between the University and the industrial partner.
-This contains essential details relevant to the particular Industrial CASE Studentship in keeping with Research Council UK terms and conditions and outlining agreed Intellectual Property and publication arrangements.
+• Prior to starting a CASE Studentship, please ensure that you the student have read and understood any formal agreement signed between the University and the industrial partner; for this, you may need to first discuss with your supervisor.
+Relevant agreements contain essential details relevant to the particular CASE Studentship in keeping with UKRI terms and conditions and outlining agreed Intellectual Property and publication arrangements.

-• Deliver the project work of suitable length and scope of the placement whilst adopting a professional behavior in the non-academic provider carrying out the agreed training package.
+• Deliver the project work of suitable length and scope of the placement whilst adopting a professional behavior in the industrial provider carrying out the agreed training package.

-• If students require overseas travel for the placement the ‘EASTBIO Abroad Pre-departure Checklist’ must be completed prior to commencing work with the non-academic partner.
+• If students require overseas travel for the placement the ‘EASTBIO Abroad Pre-departure Checklist’ must be completed prior to commencing work with the non-academic partner (form available upon request).